-Jacob Urban, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 20 May 1766 aboard the Danzig galliot Die Hoffnung under the command of Skipper Johann Heschke.
+Jacob Urban, a farmer, his wife Anna, and children (Barbara, age 19; Anna, age 18; Lorenz, age 16; Jakob, age 10; Regina, age 7; Johann, age 1) arrived from Lübeck at the port of Oranienbaum on 20 May 1766 aboard the Danzig galliot Die Hoffnung under the command of Skipper Johann Heschke.

 Both the Oranienbaum passenger list and the 1767 census record that Jacob Urban came from Marienburg, Poland.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Km061, Hn22.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 3 (Göttingen: Göttinger Arbeitskreis, 2005): 233.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #341.